IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

   - Add two stanzas like those in the code sample above, customizing for the specific service name and other details about the service and API:

-    - a) The invokeURI is often the same as the base path specified in the API creation (it may be the same as the service name).
+    - a.
+The invokeURI is often the same as the base path specified in the API creation (it may be the same as the service name).
-    - b) The connectionRefName should match a value that is created by the person who manages the server.xml file.
+    - b.
+The connectionRefName should match a value that is created by the person who manages the server.xml file.
 It can be found in the stanza marked \<zosconnect*zosConnectServiceRestClientConnection>. <br/>
       *(This was also entered in the properties file when creating the .sar)\_
-    - c) The URI should match the one used in the properties file in the "Creating a .sar file" section
+    - c.
+The URI should match the one used in the properties file in the "Creating a .sar file" section
-    - d) The default value of the httpMethod is POST.
+    - d.
+The default value of the httpMethod is POST.
 Leave this as is.

   - Save the server.xml file.